L. P. Hartley

-Leslie Poles Hartley CBE (30 December 1895 – 13 December 1972) was a British novelist and short story writer.
-Although his first fiction was published in 1924, his career was slow to take off.
-His best-known novels are the Eustace and Hilda trilogy (1944–47) and The Go-Between (1953).
+Leslie Poles Hartley CBE (30 December 1895 – 13 December 1972) was an English novelist and short story writer.
+Although his first fiction was published in 1924, his best-known works are the Eustace and Hilda trilogy (1944–1947) and The Go-Between (1953).
 The latter was made into a film in 1971, as was his 1957 novel The Hireling in 1973.

-He was known for writing about social codes, moral responsibility and family relationships.
-In total, Hartley published 17 novels, six volumes of short stories and a book of criticism.
+Hartley began writing stories at the age of 11.
+He worked as an editor during his time at Oxford and spent many years afterwards writing book reviews.
+In his private life, Hartley spent much of his time rowing, swimming, and socializing, often traveling with friends.
+He made frequent visits to Venice for many years and enjoyed days out on the canals.
+His writing career began with short story collections, with his first novel, The Shrimp and the Anemone, published at age 49.
+He was known for writing about social codes, moral responsibility and family relationships, and many of his works portray passion as leading to disaster.
+Hartley died in December 1972 at the age of 76.